List of past Lucchese crime family mobsters: Ettore Coco

-In 1972, Coco, his brother-in-law James Michael Falco, and Louis "Louis Nash" Nakaladski were indicted in Miami on extortion and loansharking charges.
+In 1972, Coco, his brother-in-law James Michael Falco and Louis "Louis Nash" Nakaladski were indicted in Miami on extortion and loansharking charges.
 During the trial, witness Joel Whitice testified that he borrowed money in the late 1960s from Falco.
 He made payments to Falco, Coco and Nash, and described Coco as the leader of a loan-sharking ring.
 Coco was convicted and sentenced to fifteen years in prison on loan-sharking and extortion.
 By the late 1980s, Coco was considered a semi-retired mobster living in Florida.
 In 1986, he served as consigliere for the Lucchese family while boss Anthony Corallo, Salvatore Santoro and Christopher Furnari were on trial in the Commission Case.
-Coco later resigned and continued to operate in New York and Florida.
+Coco later stepped down and continued to operate in New York and Florida.

 In 1986, Coco created a bingo operation to launder money from criminal rackets.
 The mobsters used Bingo World, a company operating bingo halls in several states, to launder the money.
 Coco and Chicago Outfit members Dominic Cortina and Donald Angelini became silent partners in the company.
 The new owner, Stephen Paskind, served as the front owner of the company; while claiming he controlled 84% he actually only had 42%.
 Izaak Silber soon joined in the bingo operation.
 In 1991, Coco and his bingo partners were arrested.
 In December 1991, Coco died while awaiting trial on money laundering.

 Anthony Corallo

 Ralph Cuomo

 Ralph "Raffie" Cuomo (1933 – April 2008), also known as "Raffaele", was a soldier who owned Ray's Pizza on Prince Street between Elizabeth and Mott Streets in Little Italy.
-In 1959, Cuomo opened the first "Ray's Pizza"; he later opened another in the Upper East Side.
+In 1959, Cuomo opened the first "Ray's Pizza"; he later opened another on the Upper East Side.
 In 1969, he was convicted of drug trafficking after being found with 50 pounds of heroin.
 In 1995, Cuomo was arrested and charged with operating a drug network out of Ray's Pizza on Prince Street in New York.
 In 1998, Cuomo was sentenced to four years in prison for making heroin sales in the pizzeria.
 He was released from prison on May 24, 2002.
 Cuomo died in 2008 from complications of diabetes and a heart ailment.
 In October 2011, Cuomo's pizzeria "Ray's Pizza" on Prince Street closed over a rent dispute.
 Cuomo's pizzeria "Ray's Pizza" was later sold for almost $6 million.